 Declutter And Downsize Your Home

-You can take action now to make your retirement less stressful by getting rid of excess stuff!
+You can take action to make your retirement less stressful by eliminating excess stuff!
 Decluttering will help your current space be easier to keep clean AND can help you prepare to downsize.
 Here are five ways to mentally prepare yourself to simplify and live more intentionally.

 Start the process mentally: There is no arguing that decluttering can be a very stressful process.
-Some people are emotionally attached to the things they own and have a hard time letting them go.
+Some people are emotionally attached to their things and have difficulty letting them go.
 You can help prepare yourself to declutter by reading the book, “Let It Go: Downsizing Your Way to a Richer, Happier Life.

 Peter Walsh, one of the original decluttering geniuses, writes about downsizing his childhood home and dividing possessions among his family.
-You’ll better understand the emotional challenges that come along with downsizing, learn when and if to save mementos and collectibles, and how to divide heirlooms without family drama.
+You’ll better understand the emotional challenges of downsizing, learn when and if to save mementos and collectibles, and how to divide heirlooms without family drama.

-Create a mood board on Pinterest of what your new space will look like: This is a fun activity that can help you feel more inspired to get rid of unnecessary things in your home.
+Create a mood board on Pinterest of what your new space will look like: This is a fun activity that can help you feel more inspired to eliminate unnecessary things in your home.
 Create a Pinterest inspiration board and pin images that bring you joy.
-Pin-by-pin you’ll realize what makes those spaces enticing to you and will be able to keep only those things that will make your dream retirement home a reality.
+Pin-by-pin, you’ll realize what makes those spaces enticing and can keep only those things that will make your dream retirement home a reality.

-Choose a decluttering strategy: There are many different ways to attack your clutter.
-You can hire professional organizing help, or you can go room-by-room and purge and organize.
+Choose a decluttering strategy: There are many ways to attack your clutter.
+You can hire professional organizing help or go room-by-room and purge and organize.

-The KonMari method suggests gathering all of the same category (i.e. craft supplies) in one space so you can see all you have.
+The KonMari method suggests gathering all of the same category (i.e., craft supplies) in one space so you can see all you have.
 Sometimes we have several pockets of items throughout the house that we forget about.
-Once everything is in one place, you can see what you have and get rid of the excess more easily.
+Once everything is in one place, you can easily see what you have and eliminate the excess.

 Find a decluttering strategy that appeals to you and break the giant job of decluttering into smaller, easy-to-do pieces.
 Once you complete a room, you’ll see the value of living with less and be inspired to keep going.

-Ask for help if you need it: Don’t be afraid to ask for help in this decluttering/downsizing process.
+Ask for help if needed: Don’t be afraid to help in this decluttering/downsizing.
 It is okay if it is hard for you to let things go!
 Don’t beat yourself up over it.
-Instead, try to continue progressing by throwing away things you aren’t sentimentally attached to until you build up the courage to get rid of anything you don’t need or use.
+Instead, try progressing by throwing away things you aren’t sentimentally attached to until you build the courage to eliminate anything you don’t need or use.

-There are many people who would be willing to spend a few hours decluttering a space with you.
-Grab a treat and then ask your spouse, your friends, your siblings, your kids, your parents, or even a professional.
+Many would be willing to spend a few hours decluttering a space with you.
+Grab a treat, and then ask your spouse, friends, siblings, kids, parents, or even a professional.

 Prepare Physically For Retirement